isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 The standard-library classes derived from `exception` should be used only as base classes or for exceptions that require only "generic" handling.
-Like built-in types, their use could class with other people's use of them.
+Like built-in types, their use could clash with other people's use of them.

 ##### Example, don't